EmmaRYoung/PredictionOfBodyShapeAndHabitus/README.md

 # PredictionOfBodyShape_SMPL
-Thesis (in progress) work to develop a noninvasive way of predicting a subject's body shape using data from Azure Kinect depth cameras and the SMPL body model.
+Thesis work to develop a noninvasive way of predicting a subject's body shape using data from Azure Kinect depth cameras and the SMPL body model.

-View a digital version of my Orthopaedic Research Society 2023 poster presentation here: YOUTUBE
+(Coming soon) Digital version of my Orthopaedic Research Society 2023 poster presentation

 [Download a PDF of the poster here](https://tinyurl.com/bdctxjku)